 It is the responsibility of any person, owner, corporation or agent to not occupy or permit the occupancy of any commercial or residential premise or structure in the city without first obtaining an inspection and certificate of occupancy.
 The term "occupancy" includes the movement of furniture, equipment or other property into the premise or structure.

-Residential Single-Family Permit Process
+Residential Single-Family Permit Process (Buying or renting a home)

 - A residential occupancy permit is a two part process: to get the occupancy permit, the structure must pass a Maryland Heights building inspection.